-ADDITIONAL LIMITATIONS ARE AS FOLLOWS:
+ADDITIONAL LIMITATIONS: (CONTINUED)

-- (1) Each NRD is limited to approving no more than ten such practices in any given fiscal year (July 1 to June 30) and payments for no more than ten such practices in a given NRD will be authorized from the Soil & Water Conservation Fund in any fiscal year. - (2) In no instance will payment from the Soil & Water Conservation Fund be based on a cost greater than the state-wide average unit cost adopted by the USDA-FSA (formerly USDA-ASCS) this practice. - (3) This practice is not to include the replanting of the windbreak.
+- In no instance will payment from the Soil & Water Conservation Fund be based on a cost greater than the statewide average unit cost adopted by the USDA-FSA (formerly USDA-ASCS) this practice. - (3) This practice is not to include the replanting of the windbreak.
 Those costs could be, if approved by the NRD, included in the previously-approved windbreak practice or paid for from other sources. - (4) No approval for a windbreak practice will be made by an NRD unless, and until, the landowner also agrees to replant the windbreak and no payment for a windbreak renovation practice will be made from the Soil & Water Conservation Fund until the windbreak has been replanted.